-HMRC has the powers known as ‘transfer of debt’ which means it could charge interest, penalties and back taxes should it discover, after the fact, that liabilities are due.
+HMRC has the powers known as ‘transfer of debt’, which means it could charge interest, penalties and back taxes should it discover, after the fact, that liabilities are due.

 Current legislation allows HMRC 12 months from the date of the final submitted tax return to investigate a company.
 They can also investigate an individual contractor’s tax affairs for up to 6 years after the company closes.
-Where fraudulent activity of tax avoidance is concerned they can go back 20 years.
+Where the fraudulent activity of tax avoidance is concerned, they can go back 20 years.

 Alternative Solutions: Is Closure the Only Option?